Monkfish Bourguignon

 Heat the olive oil and butter in a large saucepan.
 Once bubbling, cook the monkfish in batches until the fish is golden brown.
 Remove and set aside.

-a simmer.
+In the same pan, sauté the shallots and garlic for 10 minutes until softened and translucent.
+Pour in the fish stock, allowing it to gently deglaze the pan, and bring to a simmer.
 Add the tin of tomatoes, chilli flakes and the bouquet garni, then add the baby carrots.
 Bring to the boil, then reduce the heat and simmer for 15 minutes until the carrots are tender (be careful not to overcook them).

 Bring a small saucepan of water to the boil and blanch the sugar snap peas for 5 minutes, then refresh under cold water.
 Set aside.